seidyimer/alx-zero_day/0x03-git/README.md

 task
-Updated the task for collaboration
+Updated the readme file for collaboration